vishalsingh2972/React-JS/Namaste React/E8-Let's get Classy/README.md

   - componentDidUpdate() lifecycle method
   - componentWillUnmount() lifecycle method
 - [React Lifecycle Methods Diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)
-- Unmounting Components in React using Hooks ~ using cleanup function from within useEffect
+- Unmounting Components in React using Hooks ~ using cleanup function within useEffect
 -

 >  Check out the ______________ of our Food Delivery app completed in this episode here :